Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 - IT firms

 - HR agencies and leadership and development firms

 - Health care firms

-Looking at company aggregate profit can trick you.
+Looking at law firm aggregate profit can trick you.

 You can’t achieve relevant profitability if you don’t have a system to follow each engagement’s revenues and costs.
 Only by accurate hours and costs tracking will you make a robust foundation for making smart decisions.

-Don’t forget that employees aren’t usually happy if they need to track their time because they can feel increased control.
+Don’t forget that lawyers aren’t usually happy if they need to track their time because they can feel increased control.
 Thus, the timesheet system has to be easy to use.
-It needs to be more friendly and help employees improve their productivity.
+It needs to be more friendly and help lawyers improve their productivity.